awesome-spark/spark-gotchas/07_iterative_algorithms.md

 ### Checkpointing

 Checkpointing (don't be mistaken with [checkpointing in Spark Streaming](https://spark.apache.org/docs/latest/streaming-programming-guide.html#checkpointing)) is a mechanism which enables truncating the lineage.
-It has consequences:
+It has following consequences:

 - It saves RDD to Spark checkpoint directory.
 - It removes references to the partent RDDs.